tjdodwell/probabilistic_peridynamics/docs/user/quickstart.rst

 If it is more convenient to define the crack as a function you may also pass a function to the constructor which takes the array of coordinates as its only argument and returns a list of tuples as described above.
-The :func:`peridynamics.model.initial_crack_helper` decorator has been provided to easily create a function of the correct form from one which tests a single pair of node coordinates and returns `True` or `False`.
+The :func:` peripy.model.initial_crack_helper` decorator has been provided to easily create a function of the correct form from one which tests a single pair of node coordinates and returns `True` or `False`.